 Missile defense involves different challenges, depending on the type of missile.
 Ballistic missiles are fired on a predictable trajectory, or arc, and are under power only during the launch phase.
 Ballistic missiles use gravity to reach their targets at high speed.
 Cruise missiles operate under power from launch until target and are highly maneuverable.
 These missiles travel at a horizontal trajectory, resulting in much lower speeds.
 Hypersonic weapons are more dangerous and harder to detect and intercept because they incorporate the speed of a ballistic missile with the maneuvering capabilities of a cruise missile.
-Hypersonic weapons refer to weapons that travel faster than Mach 5, approximately 3,800mph, and have the capability to maneuver during the entire flight.
+Hypersonic the Launch Services New Entrant Certification Guide when certifying the launch system design for the Evolved Expendable Launch Vehicleclass Space X and Falcon Heavy launch vehicles.
+The DoD OIG is also evaluating whether the Air Force's Space and Missile Systems Center is complying with DoD and Air Force quality assurance standards for the Geosynchronous Space Situational Awareness Program and whether the program office is providing adequate oversight of the contractor.
+These satellites collect data to allow for more accurate tracking and characterization of man-made orbiting objects.
+From its orbit, the satellite has a clear, unobstructed view without the interruption of weather or the atmospheric distortion that can limit ground-based systems.